About Anchor Hocking Cookware

-- Oven safe: Anchor Hocking Cookware is designed to be used exclusively in the oven to bake desserts, casseroles or other items.
+Oven safe: Anchor Hocking Cookware is designed to be used exclusively in the oven to bake desserts, casseroles or other items.

-- Heat conductive: Made of either glass, silicone, or ceramic, all pieces by Anchor Hocking are designed to conduct heat evenly.
+Heat conductive: Made of either glass, silicone, or ceramic, all pieces by Anchor Hocking are designed to conduct heat evenly.

-- Dishwasher safe: Consumers can safely clean their products in the dishwasher.
+Dishwasher safe: Consumers can safely clean their products in the dishwasher.

-- Portable: Most items come with silicon lids that seal securely for safe transportation and storage.
+Portable: Most items come with silicon lids that seal securely for safe transportation and storage.

-Anchor Hocking Cookware Company Profile
+Anchor Hocking Cookware Company Information